gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

         - docs
 ---

-# Software of the Raspberry PI - Image
+# Raspberry PI - Software

 ### Which Software are included in the Raspberry Pi Image?